July 5, 2011

 For this I quickly hacked up two elisp functions

 There probably is a much more idiomatic way to do this (which I’d love to hear about), but this seems to work just fine for my use.
-Note however that move-line-to-end-of-file will just append to the last line if the file doesn’t end with a newline (which isn’t an issue in my case).
+Note however that move-line-to-end-of-file

 Ian Eure said,

-August 23, 2011 at 1:38 am
+August 23, 2011 at 01:38

 The kmacro stuff can probably get you most of the way there, but I think it’s a tossup.
 You’d need to push the mark or set a register or something to jump back to your source line after running the macro, so it seems a bit more fragile.